 2. Aluminum Foil

-Aluminum foil is another staple found in most people’s kitchens.
+If you don’t have parchment paper, aluminum foil is another staple found in most people’s kitchens.
 And, as you may assume, it can work as another top-notch sub for cupcake liners.

 The benefit of using aluminum foil is they’re bright and shiny, so it’ll add some vibrancy to your cupcakes – especially if you’re baking brightly-colored cupcakes or a batch riddled with sprinkles.